zowe/zowe-install-packaging/containers/kubernetes/README.md

 kubectl apply -f workloads/
 ```

-To verify this step,
+To verify this step, run:
-run:

 ```bash
 kubectl get deployments --namespace zowe
 ```

-should show you a list of deployments including `explorer-jes`, `explorer-mvs`, `explorer-uss`, `files-api`, `jobs-api`, etc. Wait for a bit as it takes time to bring each deployment up.
-If no issue, eventually each deployment should show `1/1` in `READY` column.  \
+It should show you a list of deployments including `explorer-jes`, `explorer-mvs`, `explorer-uss`, `files-api`, `jobs-api`, and etc. Wait for a bit as it takes time to bring each deployment up; time varies depending on your machine environment.
+Upon success, eventually each deployment should show `1/1` in `READY` column.

 Run:

 ```bash
 kubectl get statefulsets --namespace zowe
 ```

-should show you a StatefulSet `discovery` which `READY` column should be `1/1`. \
+should show you a StatefulSet `discovery` which `READY` column should be `1/1`.

 Run:

 ```bash